$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: The Pseudo-Bang Scenario

-This implies that the universe evolves in a finite time towards a de Sitter point of Type IV at point $G$, similarly to point $E$, but this time from phantom to non-phantom phase.
+Then, the fixed point $G$ can be reached in a finite time, whereas the portrait is double valued about it.
+Therefore, at the phase point $G$, the universe crosses the phantom divide line for the second time, similarly to point $E$, but this time from phantom to non-phantom phase.
 At that point the Hubble parameter $H_{G}=\beta+\frac{\sqrt{\alpha}}{3\gamma}\sim 6.8\times 10^{6}$ GeV.
-We stress that we have set the time at point $G$ as $t_{G}=0$.
-Since the phase portrait is double-valued around this point, the same arguments of point $E$ are applied, and thus the second crossing of the phantom-divide line towards a quintessence regime is healthy with the geodesics being complete and well behaved.
+We stress that we have set the time at point $G$ as $t_{G}=0$ as discussed in detail in Subsection \ref{Sec:2.2}.
 The Phantom crossing II is the sixth phase of the evolution.